link9313/Emmerse/README.md

 This is done through the Oculus Rift VR D2 headset.

-It is a native C++ windows application written with Microsoft Visual C++.
-An OS X port is planned for later.
+The program is written in unity to support Mac OS X and Windows platforms.

 The current project goal is to feed a video file to the Oculus display.
+./